-Next year will mark the 50th anniversary of the laser as a manufacturing production tool.
 Invented in 1960, the laser was introduced to the plant floor just five years later when the first production laser-cutting machine was used to drill holes in diamond dies.
 But even though lasers have had a long and successful history in manufacturing, people still have a lot of questions about them in that role.
 So we thought it would be helpful to have our resident expert, Laser Man, answer the top [...]
 Read More

 If you are a product manufacturer how do you know which technology is a better way to cut your materials: laser cutting or water jet cutting?
-(We’ll cover the relative merits of a third technology, die cutting, in our next blog article.)
+(We covered the relative merits of a third technology, die cutting, in another blog article.)
 As with most things in life, no one answer fits every situation.
-The thickness of the material to be cut, your cost and timing requirements, and the desired [...]
+The thickness of the material to be cut, your cost and timing requirements, and the desired condition [...]
 Read More

-Consider laser ablation the next time you’re looking to control solder flow or remove layers of unwanted materials from a printed circuit board (PCB) or integrated circuit (IC), is pretty basic science.
+Understanding laser ablation vs. chemical etching and solder dams when looking to control solder flow or remove layers of unwanted materials from a printed circuit board (PCB) or integrated circuit (IC), is pretty basic science.

 Laser ablation is a process that removes layers of materials from the surface of a solid object while leaving the base material intact.
-It offers built-in advantages that often make it a preferred process versus two other technologies: [...]
+It offers built-in advantages that [...]
 Read More

-From bio implants, to surgical instruments, to lab equipment, and more, a wide range of products in the medical field have very similar requirements when it comes to welding.
+From bio implants, to surgical instruments, to lab equipment, and more, a wide range of products in the medical field have very similar requirements when it comes to welding medical devices.

-Here’s a question: If you manufacture tools and instruments for the medical industry whether for the surgical suite, hospital lab, medical clinic, dental office, or other settings, what are some of the common [...]
+Here’s a question: If you manufacture devices, tools, instruments, or appliances for the medical industry - whether for the surgical suite, hospital lab, medical clinic, dental office, or other [...]
 Read More

 Laser Services stocks and delivers a variety of high-performance frozen epoxies from Ablestik™, Emerson & Cuming, and Henkel.
 The most popular frozen epoxy we work with is Ablestik’s Ablefilm® 5025E – a silver-filled, unsupported epoxy adhesive-film designed to provide very thin, uniformed bond lines.
 These high-performance epoxies are kept in stock, and laser cut and drilled [...]
 Read More